codearemo/selction-sort/README.md

 # selction-sort
-Sorting a list of numbers in ascending order usng selection method algorithm
+Sorting a list of numbers in ascending order usng selection-sort algorithm in Python